patternfly/patternfly-tutorial/TUTORIAL.md

 ## Customize your app

-The best way to customize patternfly styles is to extendend it instead of overwritting it.
+The best way to customize patternfly styles is to extend it instead of overwritting it.
 By extending PatternFly's and Bootstrap's styles, you'll be able to use and change all their mixing and variables.

 Bootstrap and PatternFly use Less to preprocess their CSS.
 This repo is setup to compile LESS into CSS.

 ### Load the compiled CSS

-On your HTML comment out patternfly's CSS and uncoment the compiled CSS
+In index.html file, comment out patternfly's CSS and uncomment the compiled CSS

 ```html